gohugoio/hugoDocs/content/en/methods/site/LanguagePrefix.md

 {{ .Site.LanguagePrefix }} → /de
 ```

-You may use the `LanguagePrefix` method with both monolingual and multilingual sites.
+You may use the `LanguagePrefix` method with both monolingual and multilingual projects.